amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

 ### Corporate/Enterprise Criminal Liability

 * MPC's Trifurcated Approach to Corporate Liability
   * First rule - Adopts broad respondeat superior theory.
-Corporation may incur liability for minor infractions and for non-Code offenses when a legislative purpose to impose liability on corporations **plainly appears**, assuming agent was acting within scope of employment and on behalf of corporate interests
+Corporation may incur liability for minor infractions and for non-Code offenses when a legislative purpose to impose liability on corporations plainly appears, assuming agent was acting within scope of employment and on behalf of corporate interests
     * Limited by a defense of due diligence that managerial agent can show it exercise to prevent crime
   * Second rule - Corporation is accountable for failure to discharge specific duties imposed on corporations by law
   * Third rule - Corporation incurs liability for true crimes (i.e. those defined in MPC) only if the offense is authorized/commanded/solicited/performed/tolerated by high managerial agents whose acquiescence may be regarded as reflecting corporate policy due to their authority